vipulnaik/diet-exercise-health/checklists/vision-checklist.md

   - [ ] Left eye only
   - [ ] Right eye only

+END OF SECTION: Outdoor vision test (to be done at every execution)

 ## More involved indoor vision tests

 By default, I should cycle between these test sets at every periodic